grame-cncm/faustwebsite/_posts/2016-04-07-faust-and-webaudio-dynamic-api.markdown

     var dsp = faust.createDSPInstance(factory, audio_context, buffer_size);

-When no more used, you'll have to explicitly use the following code the deallocate the instance:
+When no more used, you'll have to explicitly use the following code to deallocate the instance:

     faust.deleteDSPInstance(dsp);